azizgharbi/hf/README.md

 - `yarn install`.
 - `yarn start`.

-- I am using rome.js for linting and formatting.
+- I am using `rome.js` for `linting` and `formatting`.

 #### nice to have:
 - `Unit tests`.
 - `Centralized SCSS variables`.
+- `Reducer, Context.api: Basically, I don't see the reason of adding complexity of state managment`.

 #### demo